Alternate Data Streams Shell Help

 Encoded stream names

-The tooltip window of the stream link shows decoded name of a stream, its size in bytes and relative path to its host file.
+A popup infotip of a stream link shows decoded name of the stream, its size in bytes and relative path to its host file.

-The screenshot below shows the sample streams directory for the host file named "File with streams.txt" which has four streams.
-One of the links points to a stream with encoded name and the other points to non-existing stream.
+Pic.
+1 shows the sample streams directory for the host file named "File with streams.txt" which has four streams of various types.
+One of the links represents a stream with encoded name and the other one represents non-existing stream.

 Back to top

-The utility searches for the streams in the selected files and directories.
-It does not recurse into the directories.
+ADS Shell searches for the streams in the files and folders selected in Windows Explorer.
+It does not recursively search subfolders.

-If any of the selected files or directories contains alternate data streams then the context menu will show the Create Streams Folder command.
+If any of the selected files or directories contains alternate data streams then its context menu includes a Preview streams command.

-If context menu is invoked with Shift key pressed then the command appears in the menu regardless of the presence of the streams.
+If context menu is invoked with <Shift> key held then the command appears in the menu regardless of the presence of the streams.

 Back to top

-Context menu of a stream link has Open Stream command which tries to open a stream using Windows shell file type associations.
-For example, if stream name ends with ".txt" then opening the stream starts Notepad loaded with the stream's content.
-Notepad is capable of reading and writing streams, while other programs may not be able to do this.
+Context menu of stream links includes Open stream command which tries to open a stream using Windows shell file type associations.
+For example, if stream name ends with ".txt" then opening the stream starts Notepad loaded with the stream's contents (Notepad is capable of reading and writing streams, while other programs may not be able to do this).

 Back to top

-The source of stream content are the files or other streams.
-If the source file is the stream link, then the content of a stream is the actual source, not the content of the link.
+The source of stream contents are the files or other streams.
+If the source file is the stream link, then the contents of the stream is the actual source, not the contents of the link.

 Using host file context menu

-When clipboard contains the files then the context menu of each file and directory has Paste To Streams command.
-This command writes the content of the files in clipboard to the streams of the target files, creating one stream per source file in each target file.
-Each stream will have the same name as its source file does.
-Executing the command with the Shift key pressed will create stream links for each created stream.
+When clipboard contains files then the context menu of each file and directory includes Paste to streams command.
+This command writes the contents of the files from the clipboard to the streams of the target files, creating one stream per source file in each target file.
+Each stream is named identically to its source file.

 Using stream link context menu